 There are two solutions for this common vegan protein dilemma:

-Body Ecology’s new Fermented Protein Shake is a new favorite among vegans that meets both protein requirements.
-This flavorful protein shake, available in Chocolate and Coconut, is 100 percent fermented for maximum nutrient bioavailability and also works as a powerful probiotic to support gut health.
+Body Ecology’s new Immune Power Protein Shake is a new favorite among vegans that meets both protein requirements.
+This flavorful protein shake, available in Chocolate, is 100 percent fermented for maximum nutrient bioavailability and also works as a powerful probiotic to support gut health.